Tour Grimaldi

-The Grimaldi tower is one of two towers that stand next to the Saint-Esprit chapel and the old cathedral in Antibes, in the Alpes-Maritimes department of Provence-Alpes-Côte d'Azur, France.
+The Grimaldi tower is one of two towers that stand next to the Saint-Esprit chapel and the old cathedral in Antibes, in the Alpes-Maritimesdepartment, in France.
+Built in the 11th century as a defensive tower to give early warnings of Saracen attacks, the tower now serves as a bell tower for the Antibes Cathedral.

 History

-The construction of the tower is estimated to have taken place in the 11th century.
+The old town of Antibes, with its two ‘Saracen towers’.
+The Grimaldi tower is the one on the right.

+Since the building archives have been destroyed, the exact date of the construction of the tower cannot be established with certainty.
+It is known, however, that it was built shortly after the recapture of the region from the Saracens, so its construction may date from the 11th century.

 This construction was therefore contemporaneous with the possession of the seigneury of Antibes by the Rodoald family.
 In the 10th century, Antibes was under constant threat of attack by the Saracens, who maintained a permanent fortified settlement near Fraxinetum, near Saint-Tropez.
+In about 974 (sources vary regarding the exact date), the Saracens were defeated and driven from Provence by William I of Provence, who subsequently rewarded the knights who fought by his side with gifts of conquered land.
+In about 975, William gave what was, at the time, a modest fortified settlement to Rodoard, head of a branch of the powerful family of the house of Grasse.
+Rodoald thereby became the Count of Antibes and fief of William, Count of Provence.
+Although, after the defeat, the Saracens maintained no permanent settlement in Provence, they continued to launch sporadic raids.
 Rodoald and his family are thought to have been responsible for the construction of the tower for defensive purposes.

-The old town of Antibes, with its two ‘Saracen towers’.
-The Grimaldi tower is the one on the right.

 The seigniory of Antibes was given to the bishop of Grasse in 1275.
 The Bishop of Grasse retained temporal jurisdiction until the time of Clement VII who, in 1383, transferred it to the Grimaldi family for 9,000 florins.
 Although the Grimaldi family was already powerful elsewhere in the Mediterranean region, it only arrived in Antibes much later— about 1378.
 Thus, although the tower carries the Grimaldi name, it was not built by them.